graemeniedermayer/augmented_reality_SD/README.md

 `secured-selfsigned.key` is the private key keep it safe.

 #### do on android phone
-launch webapp [cite] in portrait mode (I haven't done all the corrections for landscape mode.)
+launch [webapp](https://graemeniedermayer.github.io/augmented_reality_SD/frontend/auto1111.html) in portrait mode (I haven't done all the corrections for landscape mode.)

 first go to `https://192.168.0.1:8443` (using correct private ip address).